PubInv/freespireco/README.md

-The COVID-19 pandemic has demonstrated a clear and present need for a complete, free-libre open-source, easily repairable, widely usable, safe and effective respiration ecosystem.
+The COVID-19 pandemic has demonstrated a clear and present need for a complete, free-libre open-source, easily repairable, widely usable, safe and effective respiratory support medical device ecosystem.
 [Public Invention](https://www.pubinv.org/) asks that you support our project to create such a system, to be called The Freespireco Project.

 By “complete ... respiration system," we mean all of the composable